MUploader/penmode3/README.md

 ## Download Penmode3 Plugins

-Penmode3 comes by default with no plugin. <br/>
+Penmode3 comes by default with no plugins. <br/>
-In various state (like Romania) is illegal to scan for open port in another Computer/Server. <br/>
+In various states (like Romania) is illegal to scan for open ports in another Computer/Server. <br/>
 All the code/content in Penmode3 is totally legal. <br/>
 You can download verified plugin from the official repository if they are legal in your State based on it's legislation. <br/>